elimuinformatics/charts-on-fhir/README.md

 Any of the sample applications in this workspace can be built as a self-contained Docker image that runs NGINX webserver.
 This uses a production build configuration suitable for deployment.
-The Dockerfile accepts a build-arg for the project name.
+The Dockerfile accepts a build-arg for the app name.
 To build an image for the showcase app:

-`docker build --build-arg project=showcase -t showcase .`
+`docker build --build-arg app=showcase -t showcase .`

 The app's SMART clientId must be provided by an environment variable when starting the container.
 To run the container on http://localhost:4200: